What Happens When We Replace a Signal Instead of Supporting It?

 It’s about awareness.

-Because the body doesn’t operate in isolated parts.
+Because the body doesn’t operate in isolated systems.

 GLP-1 Was Never Just About Weight